Freezer105/Finalpro/README.md

 # Finalpro
 for tictactoe
-code for a teo person tictactoe game
+code for a two person tictactoe game